hyperledger/web3j/README.rst

 - web3j provides type safe access to all responses.
 Optional or null responses are wrapped in Java 8's
   `Optional <https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html>`_ type.
-- Async requests are handled using Java 8's `CompletableFutures <https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html>`_.
+- Asynchronous requests are wrapped in a Java 8 `CompletableFutures <https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html>`_.

-In both the Java 8 and Andriod builds:
+In both the Java 8 and Android builds:

 - Quantity payload types are returned as `BigIntegers <https://docs.oracle.com/javase/8/docs/api/java/math/BigInteger.html>`_.
   For simple results, you can obtain the quantity as a String via